Family Dentistry in the St. Louis Area

-Dr. Humaira Rosinski has a personalized approach to dental care and customizes treatment for every patient.
+Dr. Rosinski and Dr. Amorin have a personalized approach to dental care and customized treatment for every patient.
 Our practice offers all of the general dentistry services you need to maintain or restore the health and beauty of your smile.
 Contact Creve Coeur Dental to get started on your free consultation.

 Our St. Louis dental practice is especially oriented to “special needs” patients.
-Dr. Humaira Rosinski and staff have a wide range of experience in different situations with all types of people, experiencing most kinds of oral health conditions.
+Or providers and staff have a wide range of experience in different situations with all types of people, experiencing most kinds of oral health conditions.
 Our compassionate, knowledgeable approach to treatment is perfectly suited for special needs patients of all types.

 The major difference between adult and family dental patients is that children did not request the treatment and frequently they don’t understand why they are at the dentist’s office.
-Essentially, from many childrens’ perspective, a dentist has little to offer to them except short-term pain and long-term gain.
+Essentially, from many childrens’ perspectives, a dentist has little to offer to them except short-term pain and long-term gain.
 It’s all so difficult for a young mind to grasp.
 As a result, children frequently display behavior that makes traditional dental care a challenge.
-It becomes the job of Dr. Rosinski and her staff to understand the unique issues at stake and to make these patients, and often their parents too, feel relaxed and comfortable.
+It becomes the job of our providers and staff to understand the unique issues at stake and to make these patients, and often their parents too, feel relaxed and comfortable.

 The goals of behavior management in dentistry are to establish effective communication, alleviate patient fear and anxiety and build a trusting relationship with the child that will ultimately allow the dentist to deliver quality dental care and promote a positive attitude towards dental care and oral health.